-Humpback whale is common in MBNMS, occurring in the action area from late April to early December to feed in coastal California waters.
+Humpback whales are common in MBNMS, occurring in the action area from late April to early December to feed in coastal California waters.
 The central California humpback whale stock primarily includes whales from the endangered Central American DPS and the threatened Mexico DPS.
 The ESA-threatened Guadalupe fur seal is not known to regularly haul out or breed in MBNMS, but it is occasionally observed foraging and swimming in the waters of Monterey Bay.
-They breed along the eastern coast of Guadalupe Island, approximately 200km west of Baja California.
+They breed along the eastern coast of Guadalupe Island, approximately 200km west of Baja California, Mexico.
 The ESA-endangered North Pacific right whale and sei whale have been observed very rarely in the action area.
-Sei whale is typically sighted in offshore waters, generally in deep water habitats along the edge of the continental shelf or in the open ocean, seaward of the western boundary of MBNMS.
+Sei whales are typically sighted in offshore waters, generally in deep water habitats along the edge of the continental shelf or in the open ocean, seaward of the western boundary of MBNMS.
 North Pacific right whale is seasonally migratory and not known to breed or calve in the action area.
 The ESA-endangered sperm whale rarely occurs in the action area, spending most of its time in deeper offshore waters.
-The ESA-endangered blue whale, fin whale, and killer whale have a moderate likelihood of occurrence in the action area.
-Blue whale occurs in the action area between June and October, typically near the edges of the submarine canyon and shelf-break edges where high abundance of krill are found.
-Fin whale is occasionally encountered during the summer and fall in Monterey Bay, but are typically observed farther offshore in deep waters during their migration from Arctic and Antarctic feeding areas in the summer to tropical breeding and calving areas in the winter.
-Killer whale is most common in MBNMS during April to June when they feed on northbound migrating gray whale.
+The ESAendangered blue whale, fin whale, and killer whale have a moderate likelihood of occurrence in the action area.
+Blue whales occur in the action area between June and October, typically near the edges of the submarine canyon and shelf-break edges where high abundance of krill are found.
+Fin whales are occasionally encountered during the summer and fall in Monterey Bay, but are typically observed farther offshore in deep waters during their migration from Arctic and Antarctic feeding areas in the summer to tropical breeding and calving areas in the winter.
+Killer whales are most common in MBNMS during April to June when they feed on northbound migrating gray whales.
 They are generally a transient species observed throughout coastal California.
 The Southern Resident DPS occurs mainly in Washington state and southern British Columbia, but occasionally also in coastal waters from Southeast Alaska to California.
+The Western North Pacific gray whale has a low potential to occur in coastal waters during late fallwinter southward migration and again late winter to early summer during their northward migration.